-With just three months to go before Making Tax Digital (MTD) comes in for VAT, there are critical steps that businesses should be taking to ensure readiness for the April 2019 deadline.
+With just one months to go before Making Tax Digital (MTD) comes in for VAT, there are critical steps that businesses should be taking to ensure readiness for the April 2019 deadline.

 MTD for income tax and corporation tax purposes is still in the pipeline and will not be implemented before April 2020 at the earliest.